 Environmentally responsible demolition practices are leading the way.
 The Amway Arena was demolished to accommodate the Creative Village, and the resulting debris was recycled and/or sorted for reuse, including approximately 94,000,000 pounds of concrete and an estimated 13,000,000 pounds of steel.
 Over 98% of the material was recycled, repurposed or stored for future use in the Creative Village infrastructure.

 The job creation study for the Creative Village estimates an additional 6,500 jobs in the local economy during the construction period.
 At build out, there will be close to 5,000 permanent jobs, with more than 8,000 total Creative Village related jobs in the local economy.
 At build out, Creative Village represents $800 million-$1 billion in new development.

 Almost $20 million has already been secured for Phase I infrastructure, including federal grants and CVD equity investment.
 The majority of this work is being funded by a Transportation Investment Generating Economic Recovery II (TIGER II) grant.
 The Creative Village TIGER II grant award represents an important vote of confidence in the project from the federal government.

 Proximity to SunRail and LYNX Central Station will provide Creative Village and Parramore with improved regional access to jobs, education, social services, government facilities, entertainment, civic and cultural assets and many other opportunities.
-Creative Village development plans also involve the expansion of the LYNX LYMMO bus circulator system which will serve Creative Village, Parramore and the west side of Downtown Orlando, with service expected to begin in 2014.
+Creative Village development plans also involve the expansion of the LYNX LYMMO bus circulator system which will serve Creative Village, Parramore and the west side of Downtown Orlando, with service expected to begin in late 2015.